agsb/milliForth-6502/README.md

 ### Stacks

-   The stack operations slightly different: works forwards.
+   " When heap moves forward, move the stack backward "

-   Push is 'store and increase'.
-Pull is 'decrease and fetch'.
+   Push is 'store and decrease'.
+Pull is 'increas and fetch'.

-   why ? this way could use push for update here without extra code.

-   the best reason to use a backward stack is when it can grows thru end of another area.

    A common memory model organization of Forth:

-   tib->...<-spt, user forth dictionary, here->...<-rpt
+   tib->...<-spt, user forth dictionary, here->pad...<-rpt,

    then backward stacks allow to use the slack space ...